Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 ## Lab1e.py - Decimal Numbers & String Formatting
+**Objective:** Practice working with decimal numbers and formatting output using the % operator in Python.
+**Instructions:**

-- Fill in the required fields in the comment section.
+- Open the file lab1e.py.
+Fill in the required fields in the comment section.
 - The script should include a variable called `quantity`.
 - The value of `quantity` should be a decimal number of your choice.
 - The script should also include a variable called `stock`.